oDevArc/accessLogGetPOSTQueryString/README.md

 	Defining folder path to put volumes folders which ones MUST not exist otherwise container content will be replaced by local host folder content

-	Create the network $NETWORK_NAME inly if it does not exist
+	Create the network odevarc.net only if it does not exist

 	Create specific network to allow all containers to communicate :

-Error response from daemon: network with name odevarc.net already exists
+55d05e051bf28af575d01fe378133ca4766d712fb68753ab9c9817a7790c27d0

 	Subnet for new network odevarc.net is :
-	172.18.0.0/16
+	172.19.0.0/16

-	Create the new container testTomcat9 from the image with binding in folder /Users/odlp/docker-prod/volumes/tomcat-9/directories/80
+	Create the new container testTomcat9 from the image with binding in folder /Users/odevarc/docker-prod/volumes/tomcat-9/directories/80
-848c4ff5f71e986f9d50329b10e83c805abd627c20d74726d21f46a5ae1c4702
-Local path is cd /Users/odlp/Dropbox/Work/Programmation/Java/accessLogGetPOSTQueryString/quickStart
+19bd91f803a37972af8d3722ef0b6f91fe6c61f6dc38fa5f5124a4d22495bdc9
+	On Linux (not on Mac OSX) you can view Tomcat Catalina home folder in :

+/var/lib/docker/volumes/TOMCAT_FOLDER_ROOT/_data
+You can come back to this point by typing : cd /Users/odevarc/Dropbox/Work/Programmation/Java/accessLogGetPOSTQueryString/quickStart

 	Waiting 20 seconds until Tomcat is starting ...